clautos/Easy-Youtube-Downloader/README.md

 ## Setup Instructions

-Copy all the files in the /var/www/html folder if using Apache of Lighttpd
+For Windows installation, refer to the file README_WINDOWS.md The following is for Linux (especially Ubuntu server 22.04 LTS) Copy all the files in the /var/www/html folder if using Apache of Lighttpd

 ### Create the Symlinks